Intern, UK & Europe, Policy (three-month placement commencing January 2020)

 - Good knowledge of social media and blogs an advantage.

-- Undergraduate degree in policy, economics, international relations or related disciplines.
+- Graduate degree in policy, economics, international relations or related disciplines.

 How to apply

 Please send a cover letter and a copy of your CV to firstname.lastname@example.org that tells us why you’re the right person for the job.
-Please use “Intern PP Spring 2019” as the subject title for your email.
+Please use “Intern PP Winter 2020” as the subject title for your email.

-We are looking for someone to start as soon as possible and interviews will be carried out on a rolling basis, so early application is recommended.
+We are looking for someone to start in January 2020, however interviews will start in October and will be carried out on a rolling basis, so early application is recommended.
 We may appoint before the closing date.